ANILDANU/Coding-Question/README.md

-Geek is a spy in an enemy town.
+Question 2: Geek is a spy in an enemy town.
 There are N people in the town and every person has a unique natural number that denotes their identification.
 The ith person's identification code is i.
 His organisation has however, planted several allies in the town.
 They can be identified by their identification code as the digits in their codes form the smallest possible permutation.
 Given N, find out how many allies Geek has in the town.

 Example 1: